Alfresco/alfresco-ng2-components/docs/core/form.component.md

 ### Controlling outcome execution behaviour

-If absolutely needed it is possible taking full control over form outcome execution by means of `executeOutcome` event.
+In unusual circumstances, you may need to take complete control of form outcome execution.
-This event is fired upon each outcome execution, both system and custom ones.
+You can do this by implementing the `executeOutcome` event, which is emitted for both system outcomes and custom ones.

-You can prevent default behaviour by calling `event.preventDefault()`.
-This allows for example having custom form validation scenarios and/or additional validation summary presentation.

-Alternatively you may want just running additional code on outcome execution without suppressing default one.
+Note that by default, the code in your `executeOutcome` handler is executed _before_ the default behavior but you can switch the default behavior off using `event.preventDefault()`.
+You might want to do this, for example, to provide custom form validation or to show a summary of the form validation before it is submitted.

 **MyView.component.html**